anetczuk/cpp-memory-performance/doc/i7/GCC.md

 ![Performance of std::vector](gcc/plot_vector_st.png "Performance of std::vector")

 Performance chart and observations are similar to *single-threaded raw array* experiment.
-Timing difference is very hard to notice.
+Timing difference is hard to notice.